bloxstreet/support/guides/training-guide.md

 **Wait for them to say.** *Thank you!*

+**_If an LR claims that their register is not working, check to see if they are signed into another register.
+If they are, have them sign out of the register.
+If they are not, have them roleplay the simulation._**

 **_If they pass, proceed.
 If they fail, use the line below._**

 **Trainer:** *Unfortunately, you have failed this training session due to (reason).
 You are always welcome to attend another session.*